 Of course, the atmosphere during a local derby between Dortmund and Schalke or a Rhine derby between Cologne and Mönchengladbach is truly unique.
 But it is hard to acquire tickets because so many people want to attend.
 Fortunately there are other ways of getting into the stadium, for example taking a tour.
 This is a better alternative for those wishing to gain a glimpse behind the scenes, because when else would you be able to enter the player dressing rooms or walk down the tunnel into the stadium like a professional?

-Of course, there is also a club museum ?auf Schalke?, as the Gelsenkirchen stadium is known.
+Of course, there is also a club museum ‘auf Schalke’, as the Gelsenkirchen stadium is known.
 Hardcore fans can get married or have themselves or their children baptised in the adjoining chapel.
 There is even a cemetery just for Schalke fans!
 The stadium tours also offer a glimpse behind the scenes at the Veltins Arena, which is classed as Europe’s most modern stadium due to its closable roof and retractable pitch.
-And if that weren?t enough, a tour of Schalke?s history can be combined with a home game by the ?Schalker Knappen?
-(Schalke Miners) as they are fondly known, based on the motto of ?home game and history? ? goose bumps guaranteed!

-There is also the option of taking a circuit around the Düsseldorf Esprit Arena.
+There is also the option of taking a circuit around the Merkur Spiel-Arena.
 While the Fortuna team that plays here is constantly switching back and forth between the first and second league, its home arena has already been long established as a topclass football venue.
 The arena has not only hosted the German national team several times, but concerts by international superstars and other events are also regularly held here.
-Tours of the stadium take visitors to the players? locker rooms and the press conference room, among other areas of the arena.
+Tours of the stadium take visitors to the players’ locker rooms and the press conference room, among other areas of the arena.